simon-fauconnier/ryzen-hackintosh/README.md

 ## BIOS settings

-/!\ Does not start with the latest version of the motherboard bios /!\
+/!\ Does not boot with the latest version of the motherboard bios /!\

 Access the bios by pressing the F2 key on computer startup.